Al-Nusra Front: Qatari involvement

 The Emir of Qatar publicly admitted, in an interview with Christiane Amanpour, that he doesn't always see eye to eye with American terrorist designations: "I know that in America and some countries they look at some movements as terrorist movements. ...
 But there are differences.
 There are differences that some countries and some people that any group which comes from Islamic background are terrorists.
 And we don't accept that.
-It would be a "big mistake", to consider every Islamic movement to be "extremists".
+It would be a 'big mistake', to consider every Islamic movement to be 'extremists'."
 It has been suggested that one of the designated groups that the Emir spoke of in this interview at CNN was Al-Nusra Front.

-According to the Consortium Against Terror Finance (CATF), Qatar was able to get away with funding Al Nusra, despite their terrorist designation, through Kidnapping for Ransom.
 Al Nusra has kidnapped a diverse group of people from nationalities that span the globe, including Turkey, Fiji, Lebanon, Syria and Italy.
 On each occasion, Qatar engaged in a substantial financial agreement with Al Nusra in exchange for hostages.
-CATF suggests that the U.S. turned a blind eye to Qatar's funding of Al Nusra because Al Nusra was one of the only groups posing a plausible threat to both ISIS and Assad.
 According to the one analyst, the reason why Al Nusra was the only plausible threat was because of Saudi and Qatari funding: "Jabhat al-Nusra has become the best-armed force among the opposition groups.
 It has been at the tip of the spear in operations in Eastern Syria, Aleppo, and Damascus.
 Its combat proficiency and relatively greater access to material and funding have led other opposition groups to tolerate its participation in military operations across the country."